RicardoFFdev/hack_days_cds_03/README.md

 ## 4.0 Data Modeling

 In this stage, the data was prepared for the commencement of applying Machine Learning models.<br>
-Categorical attributes were transformed using Label Encoder.
+Categorical attributes were transformed using Label Encoder.<br>
-Outliers in the columns age, num_cartoes_credito, and num_emprestimos were replaced with the median value.
+Outliers in the columns age, num_cartoes_credito, and num_emprestimos were replaced with the median value.<br>
 The columns id_cliente and pessoa_polit_exp were excluded as they were causing noise in the ML algorithm results.